Born to Be Bad (1934 film): Plot

-An unwed mother named Letta Strong (Loretta Young) was raised in a healthy family environment, but she became pregnant at the age of fifteen and ran away from home.
-Letta was eventually taken in by an elderly man named Fuzzy (Henry Travers).
-In due course, Strong gave birth to Mickey (Jackie Kelk) in the back room of Fuzzy's bookstore.
-Surviving life as a grifter, Letta taught her son Mickey to be streetwise, so that he would not be mistreated like she was.
+Letty Strong becomes pregnant at the age of fifteen and runs away from home.
+She is eventually taken in by an elderly man named Fuzzy.
+In due course, Strong gives birth to Mickey in the back room of Fuzzy's bookstore.
+Surviving life as a grifter, Letty teaches her son to be streetwise, so that he will not be mistreated like she was.
 All the while, Fuzzy strongly disapproves of how Letty is raising her son.
 At age seven, Mickey decides to skip school and wander aimlessly around town.
-Meanwhile, Letty earns a living by entertaining buyers in order to prop up her friend Steve Karns (Russell Hopton).
+Meanwhile, Letty earns a living by entertaining buyers in order to prop up her friend Steve Karns.

-One day a milk truck driven by Malcolm "Mal" Trevor (Cary Grant) hits Mickey as he is roller-skating in the street.
-When Letty's acquired lawyer, Adolphe (Harry Green), learns that Mal is the wealthy president of Amalgamated Dairies, he talks Letty into seizing an emerging opportunity in the form of money.
+One day a milk truck driven by Malcolm "Mal" Trevor hits Mickey as he is roller-skating in the street.
+When Letty's acquired lawyer, Adolphe, learns that Mal is the wealthy president of Amalgamated Dairies, he talks Letty into seizing the opportunity.
 Both Adolphe and Letty convince Mickey to lie about the extent of his injuries.
-However, during the trial, Mal's attorney (Paul Harvey) produces films showing a fully recovered Mickey.
+However, during the trial, Mal's attorney produces films showing a fully recovered Mickey.
 The irate judge has Mickey taken from Letty and put in an institution for boys.

-Mal and his wife Alyce (Marion Burns) have no children.
-Mal offered to adopt Mickey and with Letty's approval.
-She was able to visit with her son frequently.
-Mickey thrived on Mal's country estate, as he was in a loving environment.
-Mickey enjoyed having a stable home, of which consisted of a doting father and mother.
+Mal and his wife Alyce have no children.
+Mal adopts Mickey, with Letty's approval.
+She is able to visit with her son frequently.
+Mickey thrives on Mal's country estate, as he was in a stable, loving environment.

-Letty is not satisfied with this arrangement and she wants her son back.
-At Adolphe suggestion, Letty seduces Mal into falling in love with her, while recording the whole scheme.
+Letty is not satisfied with this arrangement and wants her son back.
+At Adolphe's suggestion, Letty seduces Mal into falling in love with her, while making audio recordings.
 Since her objective is the return of her son Mickey, Letty has no love for Mal, but he falls for her and they spend the night together.
 However, the next morning Mal informs a surprised Letty that he has already told his wife about their affair.
 Alyce is willing to sacrifice herself for Mal's happiness.
-Letty comes to realization of her true feelings for Mal, and breaks off the relationship, all the while pretending to have only been toying with him.
-She returns to Fuzzy and asks for her old job back at the bookstore.
+Letty comes to a realization of her true feelings for Mal, and breaks off the relationship, all the while pretending to have only been toying with him.
+Leaving Mickey behind, she returns to Fuzzy and asks for her old job back at the bookstore.